CardiacModelling/ionBench/docs/introduction.md

 Each optimiser has a `.get_modification()` function which will get a modification relevant to that particular optimiser.
 The choice of modification can be changed by varying the optional input `modNum`.

 ## Uncertainty
 There are two uncertainty and unindentifiability tools built into ***ionBench***.
 The first is a profile likelihood calculator, which will generate, plot and save profile likelihood plots for the inputted benchmarker problem.
 The second is a Fisher's Information Matrix calculator.
-This uses the curvature of the likelihood to find the FIM, but it will likely be switched over to a MCMC approach at some point, so it's a bit more reliable.
+This uses the curvature of the likelihood to find the FIM.